American Horror Story: Apocalypse: Reception

+Ratings

 Critical response

 American Horror Story: Apocalypse received positive reviews, with many considering it as an improvement over the recent seasons.
-The review aggregator Rotten Tomatoes gave the season a 79% approval rating, with an average rating of 6.95/10, based on 8 reviews.
+The review aggregator Rotten Tomatoes gave the season a 79% approval rating, with an average rating of 6.95/10, based on 193 reviews.
 The critical consensus reads, "Ryan Murphy and his murderers' row of witchy performers literally save the world -- and franchise -- in Apocalypse, the series' most ambitious crossover swing yet."
-On Metacritic, the season was given a score of 63 out of 100 based on 6 reviews, indicating "generally favorable reviews".
+On Metacritic, the season was given a score of 63 out of 100 based on 6 reviews, indicating "generally favorable" reviews.

 Awards and nominations

 In its eighth season, the series has been nominated for 20 awards.
 Five of them were won.